Benito Mussolini: Path to defeat

 Mussolini first learned of Operation Barbarossa after the invasion of the Soviet Union had begun on 22 June 1941, and was not asked by Hitler to involve himself.
 On 25 June 1941, he inspected the first units at Verona, which served as his launching pad to Russia.
 Mussolini told the Council of Ministers of 5 July that his only worry was that Germany might defeat the Soviet Union before the Italians arrived.
 At a meeting with Hitler in August, Mussolini offered and Hitler accepted the commitment of further Italian troops to fight the Soviet Union.
 The heavy losses suffered by the Italians on the Eastern Front, where service was extremely unpopular owing to the widespread view that this was not Italy's fight, did much to damage Mussolini's prestige with the Italian people.
 After the Japanese attack on Pearl Harbor, he declared war on the United States on 11 December 1941.
 A piece of evidence regarding Mussolini's response to the attack on Pearl Harbor comes from the diary of his Foreign Minister Ciano:

-Following Vichy France's collapse and the Case Anton, Italy occupied the French territories of Corsica and Tunisia.
-Italian forces had also achieved victories against insurgents in Yugoslavia and in Montenegro, and Italo-German forces had occupied parts of British-held Egypt on their push to El-Alamein after their victory at Gazala.
+Italian forces had achieved some success in the regions of Italian-occupied Balkans by suppressing partisan insurgency in Yugoslavia, Greece, Albania and in Montenegro.
+In 1942, Italy saw its greatest extent, as the Italian Regia Marina had controlled most of the Mediterranean Sea.
+In North Africa, together with German forces, Italian forces would drive the British forces out of Libya during the Battle of Gazala.
+They subsequently pushed towards Egypt with the aim of capturing Alexandria and the Suez Canal, but the offensive was halted at El Alamein in the summer of 1942.
+In October 1942, the Italian forces were severely defeated at the Second Battle of El Alamein by the British and Commonwealth forces and were driven out of Egypt.
+The British and Commonwealth forces would continue to push back the Italians until January 1943, when Italian Libya fell to the Allies.

+Following Vichy France's collapse and the Case Anton in November 1942, Italy occupied the French territories of Corsica and Tunisia.
+Italian forces would use Tunisia as a base of military operations for the Tunisian campaign.
 Although Mussolini was aware that Italy, whose resources were reduced by the campaigns of the 1930s, was not ready for a long war, he opted to remain in the conflict to not abandon the occupied territories and the fascist imperial ambitions.